Halibut Point

 Sitka, Alaska

-The 27,000 square foot terminal is a collaboration between Canadian Timberframes, Fire Tower Engineered Timber and McG Constructors, with Kalesnikoff supplying Glulam billets.
+The Sitka Sound Cruise Terminal project was a collaboration between Canadian Timberframes, Fire Tower Engineered Timber and McG Constructors, with Kalesnikoff Mass Timber supplying Glulam billets.

 According to Canadian Timberframes, “the large-scale timbers are proportionate to the scale of the project and give the space a warm, contemporary and tactile feel that connects with the natural environment surrounding the terminal.”